gaaritastesgood/gaari-sandbox/README.md

 # Gaari Sandbox

-This repository is a **sandbox application** used for exploring product ideas and validating assumptions.
-It's currently just a frontend UI built with React, but it is intended to support **backend development as well**.
+This sandbox is currently just a frontend UI built with React, but it is intended to support backend dev too (atleast for the initial sandbox).

 ---